Affordable Housing and Construction

 In the 1990s the Housing act laid the foundation to transition from government-owned housing to private ownership.
 As a result, 75% of the population today live in their own homes.
 However, with housing prices increasing by over 86% between 2015 and 2023 (compared to 48% across the EU) owning a home in Slovenia today is becoming all but impossible for large parts of the population.
 Just as home ownership has scientifically proven positive effects on residential stability, the lack of access to affordable housing contributes to a lack of perspective and emigration incentive.

-Volt would like Slovenia to again become a place where its younger generations have the possibility to become homeowners or have access to affordable housing and cities like Vienna are showing how.
+Volt would like Slovenia to again become a place where its younger generations have the possibility to become homeowners or have access to affordable rental housing and cities like Vienna are showing how.

-Volt Slovenia proposes:
+Volt proposes:

 Social housing